OxalisCommunity/oxalis/doc/install/install-v2.md

     1. On a Linux/Unix/Mac: `sudo ant -Dtomcat.home=$TOMCAT_HOME -f metro-on-tomcat.xml install`
     1. On Windows do this: `ant -Dtomcat.home="%TOMCAT_HOME%" -f metro-on-tomcat.xml install`

+1. Obtain the binary artifacts for Oxalis by either:

+    1. Downloading the binary artifacts from [http://vefa.difi.no/oxalis/](http://vefa.difi.no/oxalis/) or;
+    1. Building from the source:
         1. Determine a download directory ("Download directory") and download the Oxalis software distribution.
         1. Change directory to the "Download directory" and verify that you see a bunch of directories with a prefix of "oxalis".
         You should also see a file named `pom.xml`
         1. Compile using maven: `mvn clean install -Dmaven.test.skip`.
 Assuming your compilation was ok, the binary artifacts are now located in `oxalis-distribution/target/oxalis-distribution-<your_version>-distro/`

 1. Create the oxalis database for storing statistical data as required by the PEPPOL Authority: